 I struggle so much with this - as a person who, when underage, had meaningful relationships with people who were above the age of consent, which, 35 years later, I still don't think of as wrong or hurtful - it's a difficult discussion to have without seeming like a monster. certainly when Delaney says that, at the age of nine, he was entering into consensual sexual relationships with adults...I'm a dad now, two boys: I can't accept that, viscerally I reject that. but at the same time, I got a letter from a Joan Crawford fan a month ago or so: a dude who's doing twenty years in prison. he was in his late twenties having a relationship with a sixteen-year-old boy, and the parents got wind of it, and they threw the book at him.
 I looked up his case: his victim insisted no victimization had ever taken place, but the southern judge didn't care at all, and put him away. where's the justice in that?
 I feel like this is Delaney's point broadly put, but the concept of an age of consent feels valuable.

-― though she denies it to the press, (Joan Crawford Loves Chachi), Wednesday, 7 September 2016 21:26 (four years ago) link
+― though she denies it to the press, (Joan Crawford Loves Chachi), Wednesday, 7 September 2016 21:26 (five years ago) link

 one of the most struggly subjects there is.
 I have not even the faintest stab at encompassing it.

 ― I wish you could see my home.
 It's... it's so... exciting (Jon not Jon), Wednesday, 7 September 2016 21:28 (five years ago) link

 ― Robert Adam Gilmour, Wednesday, September 7, 2016 9:41 PM (one hour ago) Bookmark Flag Post Permalink

 it's a very difficult topic but framing it this way is disingenuous garbage.

 ― until the next, delayed, glaciation (map), Wednesday, 7 September 2016 22:16 (five years ago) link